 - A return of original symptoms or severe pain

-- Your bite feels extremely uneven or uncomfortable
+- If your bite feels extremely uneven or uncomfortable

 Getting a root canal treatment is only the first step in returning your tooth to full function.
-Your tooth will require a proper final restoration, typically a crown, to ensure long-term success.
-We recommend that you have your tooth restored within 2 to 4 weeks following completion of root canal therapy.
+Almost all root canal treated teeth will require a proper final restoration, typically a crown, to ensure long-term success.
+We recommend that you have your tooth restored within a few weeks following completion of root canal therapy.
 If you wait longer, there is the possibility that your tooth fractures and you lose your tooth despite having completed the root canal therapy.
 Your dentist will discuss the need for a crown following root canal therapy and will schedule you accordingly.